St. Luke’s is looking for compassionate nursing assistants who want to join us in accomplishing our Mission: The Patient. Above All Else.

 - And much more!

 Are there growth opportunities for nursing assistants?

 Yes.
 You can also go back to school to expand your knowledge of the healthcare field.
 This could be for licensed practical nursing (1 year program), registered nursing (2 or 4 year options), or beyond.

 How do I become a nursing assistant?

 St. Luke’s requires that you are either on the Minnesota or Wisconsin Nursing Assistant Registry, or have at least six months of clinical experience.

 If you do not have either of these qualifications, we recommend going through one of the short, six-week programs offered through a local college.
-This will prepare you to take the NATO test and get on the state registry.
+This will prepare you to take the Nursing Assistant Test Out (NATO) test to get on the state registry.
 Here are a few local schools that offer nursing assistant programs:

 - The College of St. Scholastica